andrewpey/vtland/faq.md

 ## How can I help?

 First of all, do not hesitate to tell about Voxel Tycoon to every train-tycoon-Minecraft-voxel-lover you know.
-Also, since English is not our native language, you can help us proofread our materials (like this FAQ) and [report](/contacts) any mistakes.
+Also, since English is not our native language, you can help us proofread our materials (like this FAQ) and [report](/contacts) any mistakes, or even send a Pull Request on <a href="//github.com/andrewpey/vtland">GitHub</a>.

 For those who want to contribute to Voxel Tycoon, or prepare for modding the game before it will be released we will provide some sort of early authoring tools soon.